Photographer: Stan Shebs

 Medusas Head Distribution, Habitat, and Ecology

-Finally, this extremely distinctive succulent also faces yet another danger to its existence.
-That’s the presence of many non-native plants within its range.
-Quite unfortunately, many of these have now become invasive.
-As a result, these appear to be slowly pushing the species out of its own habitat.
+Most unfortunately, that’s the presence of many non-native plants within its endemic range.
+Quite sadly, many of these species have now become highly invasive.
+As a direct result, these appear to be slowly pushing the incredible flora out of its own habitat.

 Species Sharing Its Range